CoennW/tweakersLibrary/readme.md

 The library has no dependencies and follows the 'Module Pattern'.
 Read more about it here: http://www.adequatelygood.com/JavaScript-Module-Pattern-In-Depth.html

-Download or clone the repository to you project folder.
+Download or clone the repository to your project folder.
 Include the following line before the last `</body>` tag.

 ```
 <script src="topcontent.js"></script>